mithunhr87/ppc64le-QGIS/README.md

 Attribution: This is just demonstation of how one can use QGIS inside docker container for a architecture like ppc64le, and not original work.
 Please refer to https://www.qgis.org ,for complete introduction and details about the free opensource professional and powerful desktop GIS.
 QGIS documentation: https://www.qgis.org/en/docs/index.html

-Steps to build a sample docker image on ppc64le using these files
+# Steps to build a sample docker image on ppc64le

 Step 1: Clone the repositoy, Navigate to ppc64le-qgis
 ```